 Drs.
-Karen Nichols (CAT) and Elizabeth Yost Hammer (CAT and Psychology) use Turnitin in their classes.
+Elizabeth Yost Hammer (CAT and Psychology) and Mark Gstohl (Theology and CAT) use Turnitin in their classes.
 They will explain how they use Turnitin and share their experiences with using Turnitin.

 Prerequisites: This workshop assumes that you are familiar with modifying the course menu and working with course tools (course management).
-If you would like to attend this workshop and you are not familiar with modifying the course menu or working with course tools, you should request a one-on-one with Janice Florent before Monday, May 26th.
-You can schedule a one-on-one session, reach Janice at extension 7418 or email Janice Florent.
+If you would like to attend this workshop and you are not familiar with modifying the course menu or working with course tools, you should request a one-on-one with Janice Florent before Wednesday, September 21st.
+You can reach Janice at extension 7418 or email Janice Florent.

 NOTE: Sandbox courses are required for this workshop.
 If you do not have a Sandbox course, you should request one at least 24 hours prior to the start of the workshop.
 Follow the link for instructions on requesting a Sandbox course.

-- Led by: Janice Florent (CAT), Dr. Elizabeth Yost Hammer (CAT and Psychology) and Dr. Karen Nichols (CAT)
+- Led by: Janice Florent (CAT), Dr. Elizabeth Yost Hammer (CAT and Psychology), and Dr. Mark Gstohl (Theology and CAT)

 - Sponsor: Center for the Advancement of Teaching

-To register: RSVP to firstname.lastname@example.org or call ext 7512.
-Light refreshments will be served.
+To register: Continental breakfast will be served starting at 8:30 am.
+RSVP to email@example.com or call ext 7512.